Disney World is a BIG place with a whole lot of detail.

 We might not think too much about the flight number of our supposed vehicle.
 Well, the flight number, Flight 5505, is actually a reference to the attraction’s original Disney World opening date — May 5th, 2005.

 16. Trash travels under Disney World through pipes at 60MPH.

 People aren’t the only thing that travels below Magic Kingdom.
 The Utilidors are useful for getting supplies and Cast Members around Magic Kingdom, but there are other tubes entirely for trash.

-In many parts of Disney World, trash is managed in a system that shoots waste through pipes at speeds of around 60 miles per hour.
+In many parts of Disney World, trash is managed in a system that shoots waste through pipes at speeds of up to 60 miles per hour.
 Woah!
 Talk about garbage management!

-18. There is a whole Mickey FOREST in Disney World.
+17. There was a whole Mickey FOREST near Disney World.